 Two-semester courses constitute two course attempts and will appear as such on the student academic record.
 These courses are indivisible and the same grade will apply for each attempt.
 A refined grading system was approved by Senate on May 21, 1991 effective Spring 1992 as follows:

-Courses taken on exchange are graded using the Outstanding/Pass/Fail alternate grading system (refer to Exchanges, Chapter V--Special Study Opportunities; Exchanges).
+Courses taken on exchange are graded using the Outstanding/Pass/Fail alternate grading system.
 In addition, selected University of Guelph courses, approved by the Board of Undergraduate Studies, will use this alternate grading system.

 Alternate Grading System

 Other Grade Notations